• Skip to primary navigation

 How to Make Light and Fluffy Cauliflower Rice

-Cauliflower in a blue bowl with chopsticks
+Cauliflower rice in a blue bowl with chopsticks

 I spend a lot of time reading about and making food.
 But I'm not one to jump on the latest food trend.
 Which is why I'm late to the party when it comes to the super trendy cauliflower rice.